enihar/micro-batching/README.md

-# Mocro Batching Library
+# Micro Batching Library

-A simple micro-batching library created in TypeScript
+A simple micro-batching library written in TypeScript

 ## Table of Contents